-AGREEMENT BETWEEN

-AND

-EAST CAROLINA UNIVERSITY

-This Agreement is made and entered into this day of , 20, by and between (hereinafter referred to as the Agency) and East Carolina University (hereinafter referred to as the University).

-Whereas, the University desires to provide appropriate learning experiences to its students enrolled in the program.
+Torm 2 (raid or oripaid interneting runnation regionality) AGREEMENT BETWEEN AND EAST CAROLINA UNIVERSITY This Agreement is made and entered into this day of, 20, be and between (hereinafter referred to as the Agency) and East Carolina University (hereinafter referred to as the University).
+Whereas, the Agency desires to enrich the training program through an educational relationship with the University and its students; and Whereas, the University desires to provide appropriate learning experiences to its students enrolled in the program.
 Now, therefore, the agency and the University hereby agree as follows:

-- 1. MUTUAL RESPONSIBILITIES: - a.
+1. MUTUAL RESPONSIBILITIES:

+- a.
 The University and the Agency shall mutually agree to a schedule of student assignments to the Agency, including the number of students and the time periods of assignment.
 The maximum number of students accepted at the Agency for assignment to an area shall be determined by the Agency.
 The University will provide information to the Agency prior to the initiation of the education experience, including but not limited to, dates of assignment, number of students, names and other pertinent information about each student, the University's objectives for the education experience, suggested curriculum outlines, and prior experiences of the students, if any. - b.
 The University and the Agency shall each appoint a designated representative to coordinate the education experience and to work with the University's instructors and students to facilitate a meaningful learning experience. - c.
 Each party shall keep the other informed of changes in curriculum, program, and staff which may affect the education experience. - d.
 The Agency shall have the right to remove and/or exclude a student or faculty member from the Agency in the event that the Agency determines that individual is not performing satisfactorily or is interfering with the Agency's operations; provided, however, that the person has been made aware of the intent to release them and has been given the opportunity to respond prior to the release.
 In the event the Agency elects to exclude a student or faculty member, it shall immediately notify the University.